mads-swaps/mads-swaps.github.io/index.md

 # Background

-This post will introduce data scientists who are interested in cryptocurrency exchange models that can be used to predict buy and sell opportunities based on several strategies with in depth descriptions and access to code that is being used to simulate a variety of models with varying performance.
+This post will introduce data scientists who are interested in cryptocurrency exchange models that can be used to predict buy and sell opportunities based on several strategies with in-depth descriptions and access to code that is being used to simulate a variety of models with varying performance.

 ## What is Forex

-Forex is short for foreign currency exchange and is the trading of currencies with the goal making profits by timing the buy and sell of specific currency pairs while using candlestick charts.
+Forex is short for foreign currency exchange and is the trading of currencies with the goal of making profits by timing the buy and sell of specific currency pairs while using candlestick charts.
 Strategies for trading are created by looking for patterns that can be used to predict future currency exchange price fluctuations.

 ## Candlestick Charts

-A candlestick chart is the standard plot used in visualizing trading activity where a candle is represented by a box plot that visualizes 4 prices within a given period: the high, low, open and close price.
+A candlestick chart is the standard plot used in visualizing trading activity where a candle is represented by a box plot that visualizes 4 prices within a given period: the high, low, open, and close price.
 The box, or body of the candle, is colored based on if the open price is greater than the close and differently if vice versa.
 In the below chart, a white candlestick means the close price is higher than the open price meaning the price is going up.
-The lines coming out of the candlestick body are called "shadows" or "wicks" and represent the price spread for the given period by extending out to the high and low price.
+The lines coming out of the candlestick body are called "shadows" or "wicks" and represent the price spread for the given period by extending out to the high and low prices.
 An individual candlestick can represent a period as short as a second to days or weeks or more.
-The chart below is a 15 minute candlestick chart so each candlestick represents a 15 minute period.
+The chart below is a 15-minute candlestick chart so each candlestick represents a 15 minute period.

 <p align="center"><img src='images/15min_candle.png' alt='images/15min_candle.png'></p>
 <center><b>Figure X</b> - Here is an example 15-minute candlestick chart for the Ethereum/Bitcoin cryptocurrency exchange rate.<br>This visualization was rendered using the Python library <a href='https://github.com/matplotlib/mplfinance'><code>mplfinance</code></a>.</center>